wiseshinobi/pinebear/finance/minimalist-mutual-fund-portfolio-apr-2018/index.md

 total amount of money managed by the fund (AUM) matters.
 Pick one with a higher AUM.
 This enables a lower expense ratio and a higher degree of diversification which will lower credit risk.
-Any of the top liquid funds by AUM size (ICICI / SBI / HDFC) will do.
+Any of the top liquid funds by AUM size (ICICI / SBI / HDFC etc.) will do.
 If you don't want the small risk that come with a liquid fund, pick an overnight fund such as the SBI Overnight Fund.
 It mostly lends for one night and takes on almost no risk at all.